Statistical Significance of Clustering using Soft Thresholding: Methodology

 \subsection{Theoretical Gaussian 2-means Cluster Index}

-Once the covariance matrix eigenvalues are estimated, we can proceed the SigClust analysis.
+Once the covariance matrix eigenvalues are estimated, we can proceed with the SigClust analysis.
 Toward that end, we need to determine the null distribution of the 2-means cluster index.
-In this section, we will derive the relationship between the cluster index and eigenvalues theoretically.
+In this section, we will derive a theoretical relationship between the cluster index and the eigenvalues which clarifies the performance of both hard and soft thresholding, and also leads to a useful choice of $\tau$ in the latter case.